braga-git/frontendmentor-qrcode-component/README.md

 }
 ```

+This code hiddes the content that exceeds the div.

-I fixed the issue of the img getting off the div, but it still wasn't centered, it kept a left margin and was displaying higher than I wanted.
+I fixed the issue of the img getting off the div, but it still wasn't centered.
+It kept a left margin and was displaying higher than I wanted.
 To fix it I setted the `img width` to `100%`.

 ```css
 .window-qr img {